kevinzakka/learn-linalg/notes.md

 This factorization is sometimes referred to as "taking the square root" of the matrix A.

+### My attempt

+- v 0.1:

+In this first attempt, I'll be restricting myself to real matrices, hence symmetric ones.

+I'll also implement an inefficient way of computing the Cholesky factorization wherein I apply an elimination matrix on the left than on the right.

+- v 0.2:

+I implemented the book version.
+It takes advantage of the fact that A is symmetric, so we just need to work on the super-diagonal part. i.e., after taking the upper diagonal part of A, we act, at each iteration, like we've already left multiplied by the elimination matrix.
+So all we need to do is scale by the inverse of the square root of the pivot and eliminate the rows underneath.
+Rinse repeat for all rows.

+- v 0.3:

+In progress.
+I need to apply the Cholesky–Crout variant which contains explicit formulas for each entry in the triangular matrix.

 ### Applications of Cholesky Decomposition

 - solving Ax = b using normal equation A^TAx = A^Tb: Not really used in practice as it performs poorly with ill-conditioned A's.